explosion/spaCy/README.rst

 spaCy is a library for advanced natural language processing in Python and Cython. spaCy is built on  the very latest research, but it isn't researchware.
-It was designed from day one to be used in real products. spaCy currently supports English, German and French, as well as tokenization for Spanish, Italian, Portuguese, Dutch, Swedish, Finnish, Norwegian, Hungarian, Bengali, Hebrew, Chinese and Japanese.
+It was designed from day one to be used in real products. spaCy currently supports English, German, French and Spanish, as well as tokenization for Italian, Portuguese, Dutch, Swedish, Finnish, Norwegian, Hungarian, Bengali, Hebrew, Chinese and Japanese.
 It's commercial open-source software, released under the MIT license.